sagiomc/sagiomc/README.md

 ### A little more about me...

-- ☸️I'm currently working with microservices architectures.
+- ☸️ I'm currently working with microservices architectures.
-- 🧐I'm always learning something new
+- 🧐 I'm always learning something new
-- 👯I'm looking to collaborate with other devs
+- 👯 I'm looking to collaborate with other devs
-- 🥅2021 goals: To be alive and contribute more to Open Source Projects 👨🏽‍💻
+- 🥅 2021 goals: To be alive and contribute more to Open Source Projects 👨🏽‍💻
-- ⚡️Fun fact: I love sports, movies and travel to unknown places
+- ⚡️ Fun fact: I love sports, movies and travel to unknown places

 ### Languages and Tools: